ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   * Added support for Raspberry Pi 3 integrated Wifi.
   * Updated BlueZ 5.35 with patch to support the Raspberry Pi 3 integrated Bluetooth.
-    * Support for the integrated Raspberry Pi 3 Bluetooth is not working, but we hope to have an update that addresses this soon.
+    * Support for the integrated Raspberry Pi 3 Bluetooth is not working but we hope to have an update that addresses this soon.

 ### 2016-02-26 - Ubuntu MATE 15.10.2 for Raspbery Pi 2 and Raspberry Pi 3 (internal testing build)